bagbag/tstdl/base/source/authentication/README.md

 1.  **Implement the `AuthenticationAncillaryService`**

-    Create a class that extends `AuthenticationAncillaryService` to connect the module to your application's user data and logic.
+    Create a class that extends `AuthenticationAncillaryService` to connect the module to your application's user model and business logic.

     ```typescript
     import { AuthenticationAncillaryService, GetTokenPayloadContext, ResolveSubjectResult } from '@tstdl/base/authentication/server';
     import { InitSecretResetData, TokenPayload } from '@tstdl/base/authentication';
     import { Singleton, inject } from '@tstdl/base/injector';
     import { MailService } from '@tstdl/base/mail';
-    import { UserService } from './user.service.ts'; // Your user service
+    import { UserService, User } from './user.service.ts'; // Your user service and model

+    // Define the custom data you want in your JWT payload
     type MyTokenPayload = {
       permissions: string[];
       isSuperUser: boolean;
     };

+    // Define any extra data needed for authentication
+    type MyAuthData = {
+      tenantId?: string;
+    };

     @Singleton()
-    class MyAncillaryService extends AuthenticationAncillaryService<MyTokenPayload> {
+    class MyAncillaryService extends AuthenticationAncillaryService<MyTokenPayload, MyAuthData> {
       readonly #userService = inject(UserService);
       readonly #mailService = inject(MailService);